Does Writing with Language Models Reduce Content Diversity?: Related Work

+\paragraph{Human-AI collaborative writing.} Collaborative writing predates LLMs where users are assisted by suggestions retrieved from a knowledge base \citep{swanson2008say, swanson2012say, chen2014poetry, roemmele2015creative} or generated by task-specific RNNs \citep{ghazvininejad2017hafez, roemmele2018automated, clark2018creative}.
 The early systems can produce relevant suggestions, but they often need to be revised before being incorporated into the draft.
-In contrast, LLMs offer suggestions that are often directly incorporated into user writing, either through continuations or response to instructions.
-This has led to a surge of studies demonstrating the effectiveness of LLMs as writing assistants \cite{gero2019metaphoria, akoury2020storium, ito2020langsmith, yuan2021wordcraft, swanson2021story, chakrabarty2022help, ippolito2022creative, mirowski2023co}.
-However, despite the improved productivity, we have shown that LLM-contributed text can also affect the writing in subtle and unintended ways.
+In contrast, LLMs offer suggestions that are often directly incorporated into user writing, either through continuations or in response to instructions, resulting in a surge of studies demonstrating their effectiveness \citep{gero2019metaphoria, akoury2020storium, yuan2021wordcraft, swanson2021story, chakrabarty2022help, ippolito2022creative, mirowski2023co} However, despite the improved productivity, we show that LLM-contributed text can also affect the writing in subtle and unintended ways.

-\paragraph{Effect of human-AI co-writing.} More recent work aims to analyze user-model interactions to understand they affect the user and their writing process. \citet{buschek2021impact} study how users respond to varying numbers of suggestions provided in email writing and reveal the tradeoff between suggestion utility and writing efficiency. \citet{bhat2023interacting} show that model suggestions can be incorporated even when users disagree with the suggestions and their writing plans may be altered as a result of the interaction. \citet{lee2022coauthor} collect a dataset of user interactions with GPT-3 as a collaborator, observing that the model nudges users to use more diverse vocabulary, increase writer productivity, but had an uneven effect on the feelings of ownership towards to written content.
-Our work contributes to this line of exploration by examining the content homogenization effects that arise from user interaction with LLMs.
+\paragraph{Effect of human-AI co-writing.} Recent research focuses on analyzing user-model interactions and their influence on users and the writing process. \citet{buschek2021impact} investigate how the number of suggestions affects users in email writing, highlighting the tradeoff between suggestion utility and writing efficiency. \citet{lee2022coauthor} collect data on user interactions with GPT3 as a collaborator, noting increased vocabulary diversity and productivity.
+Our work extends this research by formalizing metrics to quantify the homogenization effects resulting from user interactions with LLMs by comparing collaborative essays with essays written without model help.